Critical-thinking Interview Questions

 How to assess critical-thinking skills in interviews?

-- Use hypothetical examples and scenarios from candidates’ past experienced to know about their mindsets.
+- Use hypothetical examples and scenarios from candidates’ past experiences to know about their mindsets.
 Candidates’ analytical way of thinking shows that they can make logical decisions.

 - When problems occur, employees generally have to come up with a solution immediately.
 Look for candidates who are good at both fast and good-decision making.